IBM/example-bank/mesh-pattern.md

 ```
 #### Patch the database service to inject the sidecar proxy.

-The database xsinstance must have the sidecar to handle TLS aspects of mesh traffic.
+The database instance must have the Envoy sidecar to properly handle TLS aspects of mesh traffic.

 ```
 $ kubectl patch deployments.apps creditdb -p '{"spec":{"template":{"metadata":{"annotations":{"sidecar.istio.io/inject":"true"}}}}}'